ON THE HOLY MARTYRS SPEUSIPPUS, ELEUSIPPUS, MELEUSIPPUS, TRIPLETS;

 From various sources.

-Section I. The cult, acts, and era of the triplets.
+Section I. The veneration, acts, and era of the Triplets.

-[1] Most celebrated in the sacred calendars is the memorial of the holy triplet brothers on the sixteenth day before the Kalends of February, on which day Usuardus records: At Langres, the birthday of the holy Twins Speusippus, The birthday of these Saints: Elasippus, and Melasippus, who, when they were twenty-five years old, together with their grandmother Leonilla, and Jonilla, and Neon, were crowned with martyrdom in the time of the Emperor Aurelian.
-Concerning the same, most manuscripts treat of them, and likewise the published Bede, Ado, Rabanus, Notkerus, Maurolycus, Galesinius, Canisius, Bellinus, the Roman Martyrology, Felicius, and Saussaius; of whom most add Turbon.
-The most ancient manuscript Martyrology of St. Jerome has the following: At Langres, the passion of the holy twins Speusippus, Elasippus, Melasippus, Leonilla, Junilla, Neno.
-The Dungallense manuscript: Of the three brothers, Speusepi, Helapi, Munici.
-The most ancient Rhinaugiense manuscript: At Langres, the passion of the holy twin Martyrs.
-Wandalbertus:
+[1] Most celebrated in the sacred calendar is the memorial of the holy triplet brothers on the sixteenth day before the Kalends of February, on which day Usuard writes: At Langres, the birthday of the holy Twins Speusippus, The birthday of these Saints: Elasippus, and Melasippus, who, being twenty-five years of age, together with their grandmother Leonilla, and Jonilla, and Neon, were crowned with martyrdom in the time of the Emperor Aurelian.
+The same is treated by most manuscripts, and likewise by the published Bede, Ado, Rabanus, Notker, Maurolycus, Galesinius, Canisius, Bellinus, the Roman Martyrology, Felicius, Saussaius; most of whom add Turbon.
+The most ancient manuscript Martyrology of St. Jerome has thus: At Langres, the passion of the holy twins Speusippus, Elasippus, Melasippus, Leonilla, Junilla, Neno.
+The Dungal manuscript: Of the three brothers, Speusepi, Helapi, Munici.
+The most ancient Rhinau manuscript: At Langres, the passion of the holy twin Martyrs.
+Wandalbert:

-And let the sixteenth day be devoted to the virtue of Antonius: This day also excels in the shared honor of the Twins, Whom the people of Langres celebrate, covered by one stone.
+And let the sixteenth of January be dedicated to the virtue of Antony: This day also shines with the associated honor of the Twins, Whom the people of Langres celebrate, covered by a single tomb.

-[2] Scarcely will you find the names of Saints written in such varied ways.
-For Speusepus, the names are variously written: Speosippus, Sensippus, Speusipus, Spensippus, Peusippus, Speusipius, is said; which is Speusippus, a name meaning "one who urges on horses."
-But Eleusippus, meaning "one who comes by horse" or "contends"; Elensippus, Eleusipus, Heleusippus, Eleusipius, Helapus, Eleosippus, and (not improperly, as if "one who goads a horse") Elasippus.
-Melasippus indeed, Meleusippus, Maleusipus, Melensippus, Meleusipus, Municus, Meleosippus, Malensippus, Mesippus.
-Leonilla also, Leouilla, Lonilla, Neonila, Neouilla.
-Jonilla moreover, Jouilla, Conilla, Jeonilla, Lonilla, Louilla, Innilla, Jonella, Janilla, Junilla.
-Neon finally some call Nero, others Neona, others Neno; the German Martyrology asserts that Neon was a woman, suspended by the hair like Leonilla and Jonilla, and after enduring other tortures, beheaded.
+[2] Scarcely will you find the names of any Saints written in such varied forms.
+For Speusippus names variously written: is also called Speusepus, Speosippus, Sensippus, Speusipus, Spensippus, Peusippus, Speusipius; which name Speusippus signifies an inciter of horses.
+But Eleusippus, meaning one who comes or contends on horseback, is also written Elensippus, Eleusipus, Heleusippus, Eleusipius, Helapus, Eleosippus, and (not improperly, as if an instigator of horses) Elasippus.
+Melasippus, in turn, appears as Meleusippus, Maleusipus, Melensippus, Meleusipus, Municus, Meleosippus, Malensippus, Mesippus.
+Leonilla also as Leovilla, Lonilla, Neonila, Neovilla.
+Jonilla, however, as Jovilla, Conilla, Jeonilla, Lonilla, Lovilla, Innilla, Jonella, Janilla, Junilla.
+Neon, finally, some call Nero, others Neona, others Neno; the German Martyrology calls Neon female, suspended by the hair like Leonilla and Jonilla, and after enduring other tortures, beheaded.

-[3] Ancient Acts; Neon and Turbon are said to have recorded the acts of these glorious champions.
+[3] Ancient Acts; The Acts of these glorious champions are said to have been recorded by St. Neon and Turbon.
 Whether they survive anywhere, we are unable to determine.
-Our Rosweydus believed them to be what we present here, copied in his own hand from the most ancient codex of Marcus Velserus, plainly excellent, were they not mutilated.
-We have received others from the manuscripts of Audomarense, St. Maximinus, and St. Mary de Ripatorio, which Surius polished somewhat, others by the author Warnaharius: and Mombritius and Cornelius Grasius published in contracted form.
-The author of these was Warnaharius, who is called Wariharius by Molanus and Euariharius by Galesinius.
-He dedicated them to St. Ceraunius, or Cerannus, Bishop of Paris, who is said to have held office under Clovis II, before Leudebertus, who was present at the Council of Reims under Sonnatius in the year 630.
-Galesinius says these later acts are sprinkled with some errors.
-Surius himself acknowledges the same.
-But Baronius, volume 2, at the year 179, number 37, says: whose acts of martyrdom survive, genuine indeed, but somewhat corrupted by the injury of time.
-Most suppose that these are the very acts that St. Neon originally wrote, which indeed they do not prove to us: Rosweydus believed those Velserian ones to be the work of Neon; nor is that clear.
+Our Rosweyde believed them to be what we here publish, copied by his own hand from a most ancient codex of Marcus Welser, truly outstanding, were they not mutilated.
+Other Acts we have received from the manuscripts of Saint-Omer, St. Maximin, and St. Mary de Ripatorio, which Surius published in a somewhat polished form, others by the author Warnaharius: and Mombritius and Cornelius Grasius in an abridged form.
+The author of these was Warnaharius, whom Molanus calls Wariharius and Galesinius Euariharius.
+He dedicated them to St. Ceraunius, or Cerannus, Bishop of Paris, who is said to have held his see under Clovis II, before Leudebertus, who was present at the Council of Reims under Sonnatius in the year 630.
+Galesinius says these later Acts are marred by some errors.
+Surius admits the same.
+But Baronius, volume 2, at the year 179, number 37, says: whose Acts of martyrdom survive, genuine indeed, but somewhat corrupted by the injury of time.
+Most suppose that these are the very Acts which St. Neon originally wrote, which they certainly do not prove to us: Rosweyde believed the Welser text to be Neon's; nor is that clear.

-[4] What Baronius chiefly complains is vitiated in them is the chronological indicator, since they are said to have suffered under the Emperor Aurelian in the time of St. Polycarp; when they suffered: whereas it is established that Polycarp underwent martyrdom in the seventh year of Marcus Aurelius, which was the year of Christ 168; while Aurelian obtained the empire in the year 270.
-Therefore Baronius restored "Aurelius" for "Aurelian"; in whose time, he says, from the Prefect Quartus, who is placed there, these are known to have suffered.
-For Quartus was a distinguished Consular in the time of Marcus Aurelius and Lucius Verus in the City; he also held the consulship together with Lucius Verus.
-But the Prefect named in the Acts is not Quartus, but Quadratus, although the one whom Baronius writes held the consulship with Lucius Verus was not Quartus, but T. Numidius Quadratus, in the year of Christ 167.
-But from what evidence is it established that he is the same Quadratus who is enumerated among the Chief Men and Judges of the people of Langres by Warnaharius?
-Nearly all the Martyrologies (except the Roman one corrected by Baronius, and a certain manuscript of the monastery of St. Maximinus) have not Aurelius, but Aurelian.
-Ado nevertheless, Notkerus, Maurolycus, Felicius, and some manuscripts, record that they were converted by St. Benignus, a disciple of St. Polycarp, and slain under Aurelian; which details are hardly consistent with one another.
+[4] What Baronius chiefly complains was corrupted in them is the chronological marker, since they are said to have suffered under the Emperor Aurelian in the time of St. Polycarp; when they suffered: whereas Polycarp is known to have undergone martyrdom in the seventh year of Marcus Aurelius, which was the year of Christ 168; while Aurelian obtained the empire in the year 270.
+Baronius therefore restored "Aurelius" in place of "Aurelian"; in whose time, he says, from Quartus the Governor, who is named there, these men are known to have suffered.
+For Quartus served as a Consular in Rome in the times of Marcus Aurelius and Lucius Verus; he also held the consulship together with Lucius Verus.
+But it is not Quartus who is named as Governor in the Acts, but Quadratus; although also the one whom Baronius writes held the consulship with Lucius Verus was not Quartus but T. Numidius Quadratus, in the year of Christ 167.
+But how does it follow that this is the same Quadratus who is listed among the Leading Men and Judges of the people of Langres by Warnaharius?
+Almost all Martyrologies (except the Roman, corrected by Baronius, and a certain manuscript of the monastery of St. Maximin) have not Aurelius but Aurelian.
+Ado, Notker, Maurolycus, Felicius, and some manuscripts, however, record that they were converted by St. Benignus, a disciple of St. Polycarp, and killed under Aurelian; which details are not mutually consistent.

-[5] In the earlier life, no mention is made of either Aurelian or St. Polycarp; nor are they said to have suffered at Langres, but in Cappadocia.
-Where.
-The Greek Menaea and Maximus Cytheraeus support this; for on January 16 they have the following: On the same day, of the holy Martyrs and brothers Peusippus, Elasippus, and Mesippus, and of Neonila their grandmother.
+[5] In the earlier life, neither Aurelian nor St. Polycarp is mentioned; nor are they said to have suffered at Langres, but in Cappadocia. where.
+The Greek Menaea and Maximus of Cythera support this; for on January 16 they have thus: On the same day, of the holy Martyrs and brothers Peusippus, Elasippus, and Mesippus, and of Neonila their grandmother.

-Though they be horsemen by the signification of their names, Yet the Triplets run on foot to the flame.
-And old Neonila endures the monstrous pyre As if she were some vigorous young maiden.
+Though they are horsemen by the signification of their names, Yet the Triplets run on foot to the flame.
+And Neonila, an old woman, endures the monstrous pyre As if she were some vigorous young maiden.

-These were from Cappadocia, born in a single birth, outstandingly skilled at taming horses and driving them on the plain.
-When once, while celebrating in their homeland the festival of Jupiter Nemesius, they had invited their grandmother to the banquet; she, being well instructed in the faith of Christ, set forth to them His dispensation toward us, and mocked the idols of the pagans.
-Immediately that discourse became for them the occasion of salvation: for each one recalled the dreams which had been presented to them the previous night, opening the way, as it were, to the faith of Christ.
-Therefore, suddenly destroying the idols and confessing Christ with the utmost freedom, they were cast into fire by their Masters and received the crown of martyrdom.
-Maximus relates nearly the same.
-The acts report that their grandmother Leonilla alone was struck by the sword: certain Martyrologies state that she was tormented together with Neonilla and Neon by many punishments: the Menaea here, that she endured the torment of fire.
-As for the fact that her triplet grandsons are said to have been cast into fire by their Masters, understand this to mean the Prefects and governors of the state.
+They were from Cappadocia, born of one birth, excellently trained to break horses and to wheel them on the plain.
+When they had once invited their grandmother to a feast while celebrating the solemnity of Jupiter Nemesius in their homeland, she, thoroughly instructed in the faith of Christ, set before them His dispensation toward us, and derided the idols of the pagans.
+That discourse immediately became for them an occasion of salvation: for each one recalled the dreams which had been presented to them the preceding night, opening the way, as it were, to the faith of Christ.
+Suddenly, therefore, demolishing the idols and confessing Christ with the utmost freedom, they were cast into the fire by their masters and received the crown of martyrdom.
+Maximus narrates nearly the same.
+The Acts relate that the grandmother Leonilla alone was struck by the sword: certain Martyrologies say she was tortured with many punishments together with Neonilla and Neon: the Menaea record here that she endured the torment of fire.
+As for the fact that her triplet grandsons are said to have been hurled into the fire by their masters, understand this to mean the Governors and rulers of the state.

-[6] Concerning their homeland, Raderus briefly comments in his manuscript Notes on the Menaea: They suffered in Cappadocia, Raderus's judgment on the place. and were translated to Langres, which according to Livy are among the Padus and the Alps, peoples of the Celts.
-But he errs in two respects: for the Italian Lingones did not dwell between the Alps and the Padus; nor did the Triplets, whether living or by the transportation of their remains thither, come to belong to those Lingones.
-Livy, book 5: Then the Boii and the Lingones, having crossed by the Pennine pass, since all the land between the Padus and the Alps was already occupied, crossed the Padus on rafts and drove out not only the Etruscans but also the Umbrians from their territory: yet they kept themselves within the Apennines.
-Nor is there scarcely any mention of them elsewhere, so that one might conjecture that the people were small and obscured by the name of the Boii.
-The Lingones, however, who were ennobled either by the birth or by the relics of the Triplets, are those in Transalpine Gaul, still famous today, whose capital, situated near the sources of the river Marne in the first province of Lugdunensis, is called Langres in French.
+[6] On the homeland, Raderus comments briefly in his manuscript Notes on the Menaea: They suffered in Cappadocia, Raderus's judgment on the place. and were translated to the territory of the Lingones, who according to Livy are among the Celtic peoples between the Po and the Alps.
+But he errs doubly: for the Italian Lingones did not dwell between the Alps and the Po; nor did the Triplets fall to their lot, whether alive or by the transport of their remains thither.
+Livy, book 5: Then the Boii and Lingones crossed by the Pennine Pass; and since everything between the Po and the Alps was already occupied, they crossed the Po on rafts and drove out not only the Etruscans but also the Umbrians from the land: yet they kept within the Apennines.
+Nor is there much mention of them elsewhere, so that you might conjecture they were a small people, obscured by the name of the Boii.
+But the Lingones who were ennobled either by the birth or the relics of the Triplets are in Transalpine Gaul, still celebrated to this day, whose capital, situated near the sources of the River Marne in the province of First Lugdunensis, is called Langres in French.

-[7] On other days too, mention of these holy Martyrs is made in the Martyrologies, Their commemoration, January 9. either because the office was transferred here from there, or on account of some translation.
-Saussaius in his Supplement to the Gallican Martyrology records them on January 9, or at least Leonilla, Jonilla (whom he erroneously makes a daughter of Leonilla), Neon, and Turbon; and he reports that Leonilla was buried at Dijon in the same crypt where St. Benignus the Martyr had been interred by her with great reverence.
-But it is not likely that St. Benignus was killed before Leonilla, as we shall discuss on November 1.
+[7] On other days too, mention is made of these holy Martyrs in Martyrologies, Their commemoration, January 9. either because the office was transferred from here to there, or on account of some translation.
+Saussaius in the Supplement to the Gallican Martyrology on January 9 records them, or at least Leonilla, Jonilla (whom he wrongly makes a daughter of Leonilla), Neon, and Turbon; and he reports that Leonilla was buried at Dijon in the same crypt where she had interred St. Benignus the Martyr with much reverent ceremony.
+But it is not plausible that St. Benignus was killed before Leonilla, as we shall say on November 1.

-[8] In the Calendar of the monastery of St. John at Capua, which Michael the Monk cites, they are recorded on January 18, on which day Galesinius states: At Lyons, of St. Peusepius and companion Martyrs, the 18th and 19th of the same; who are crowned under Caesar Aurelian.
+[8] In the Calendar of the monastery of St. John at Capua, which Michael the Monk cites, they are recorded on January 18, on which day Galesinius writes: At Lyon, of St. Peusepus and companion Martyrs, 18th and 19th of the same; who are crowned under Aurelian Caesar.
 Ferrarius has the same.
-Both cite Mombritius, who narrates the acts of St. Speusippus and companions.
-The manuscript Florarium on that day: The finding and dedication of the holy Martyrs, Speusippus, Eleusippus, and Meleusippus.
-Ferrarius again, on January 19, from Canisius: At Ellwangen in Swabia, of the Holy Twins: rather Triplets, whom we shall soon say are honored at Ellwangen, but on January 17.
+Both cite Mombritius, who narrates the Acts of St. Speusippus and companions.
+The manuscript Florarium on that day: The Discovery and dedication of the holy Martyrs Speusippus, Eleusippus, and Meleusippus.
+Ferrarius again, on January 19, from Canisius: At Ellwangen in Swabia, of the holy Twins: indeed Triplets, whom we shall presently say are venerated at Ellwangen, but on January 17.
 Finally the same Ferrarius on February 18: February 18.
-At Lyons, of the holy Martyrs Speusippus and companions.
-On September 18, the manuscript Florarium: Likewise the finding and dedication of the holy Martyrs Speusippus, September 18.
+At Lyon, of the holy Martyrs Speusippus and companions.
+On September 18, the manuscript Florarium: Likewise, the discovery and dedication of the holy Martyrs Speusippus, September 18.
 Eleusippus, and Meleusippus.
-Mention of this finding, and of the dedication of their basilica, is made at the end of the acts by Warnaharius: if these were written by him, some earlier finding of the Triplets occurred, unknown to us.
-Petrus de Natalibus: The bodies of all of them, he says, having lain hidden for a long time, were in the course of time discovered and entombed with fitting honor.
+Mention of this discovery, and of the dedication of their basilica, is made at the end of the Acts by Warnaharius: if these were written by him, some earlier discovery of the Triplets occurred, unknown to us.
+Peter de Natali: The bodies of all of whom, long hidden, were in the course of time discovered and entombed with fitting honor.

-[10] That Duke was the Blessed Hariolphus, whose life, written by Ermenricus, The situation of Ellwangen, or at least the origins of the monastery of Ellwangen, we shall present on August 13.
-Ellwangen is a magnificent monastery and town of Swabia, on the river Jagst, in the district or region called Virguna, commonly Virngrund.
-Bruschius calls it Elephanciacum and Elephancense; Crusius, in his Swabian Annals, book 11, part 1, calls it Elephanticum and Elephancense; others Ellwancense and Ellwangense.
-Crusius reports that the name was derived from an elk (which we call Ellend or Elland in German) captured there; its name. and that in memory of this event, on solemn feast days the Gospels are customarily chanted in that church, with the book placed on the lectern covered with a shaggy elk skin.
-Its foundation.
-Bruschius writes that the monastery of Ellwangen was founded in the year 764, and then, contradicting himself, says that Victerbum, the second Abbot, died in the year 752.
+[10] That Duke was the Blessed Hariolph, whose life, written by Ermenric, The site of Ellwangen, or at least the origins of the monastery of Ellwangen, we shall give on August 13.
+Ellwangen is a magnificent monastery and town of Swabia, on the Jagst River, in the district called Virguna, commonly Virngrund.
+Bruschius calls it Elephanciacum and Elefancense; Crusius, in the Swabian Annals, book 11, part 1, Elephanticum and Elephancense; others Ellwancense and Ellwangense.
+Crusius reports that the name derives from a moose (which we call Ellend or Elland in German) captured there; name. and that in memory of the event, on solemn feasts the Gospels are customarily sung in that church with the book placed on the lectern covered in a rough moose hide. foundation.
+Bruschius writes that the monastery of Ellwangen was founded in the year 764, and then contradicting himself says that the second Abbot Victerbus died in the year 752.
 Crusius says it was founded in the year 754.
-From Ermenricus it is established that the bodies of the holy Martyrs Sulpitius and Servilianus were given to the Blessed Bishop Erlolfus by Pope Adrian, and thus translated here to Ellwangen by his brother Lord Hariolphus.
-But Adrian was created Pope in the year 772.
-From the same brother Erlolfus he perhaps received the relics of the holy Triplets; unless he himself, as some report, succeeded his brother in the bishopric of Langres and bestowed that treasure upon his monastery.
+From Ermenric it is clear that the bodies of the holy Martyrs Sulpitius and Servilianus were given by Pope Adrian to the Blessed Bishop Erlolf, and thus translated here to Ellwangen for his brother Lord Hariolph; but Pope Adrian was created Pontiff in the year 772.
+Perhaps Erlolf the brother received the relics of the holy Triplets from the same source; unless, as some report, he himself succeeded his brother in the Bishopric of Langres and bestowed that treasure on his monastery.

-[11] Moreover, the Triplets are venerated at Ellwangen as secondary Patrons (the principal one is St. Vitus, The feast of the Triplets there. as we shall discuss on June 15) with the double rite of the second class with an octave, as is evident from the proper offices of that Church confirmed in the year 1631 by the Sacred Congregation of Rites.
-Concerning the Translation, at the end of the sixth Lesson the following is recorded: Whose bodies, together with certain relics of St. Desiderius, Bishop and Martyr, were translated from the city of Langres to Ellwangen by the Blessed Hariolphus and his brother Erlolphus, Bishops of Langres, and rest in the collegiate church of St. Vitus.
+[11] Moreover, the Triplets are venerated at Ellwangen as secondary Patrons (the principal one being St. Vitus, The feast of the Triplets there. as we shall say on June 15) with a double rite of the second class with an octave, as is evident from the proper offices of that Church, confirmed in 1631 by the Sacred Congregation of Rites.
+Concerning the Translation, at the end of the sixth Lesson the following is recorded: Whose bodies, together with some relics of St. Desiderius, Bishop and Martyr, were translated from the city of Langres to Ellwangen by the Blessed Hariolph and his brother Erlolph, Bishops of Langres, and rest in the collegiate church of St. Vitus.

 ACTS